 Despite this shortcoming, if you have SQL Servers (on-premise or Cloud) but no DBA to care for them, I’d recommend that you take a look at this option.

-what are managed backups?
+What are managed backups?

-Managed Backups is exactly what it sounds like, a system that automates the process of backing up your databases using Azure Blob Storage.
+Managed Backups is precisely what it sounds like, a system that automates the process of backing up your databases using Azure Blob Storage.
 It can be defined at the instance level to handle all the databases, or just for the specific database(s).
-You can also leave it to fully automatic mode, when it backups databases when certain criteria is met or you can do some tuning to that as well.
+You can also leave it to fully automatic mode, when it backups databases when certain criteria is met, or you can do some tuning to that as well.

 Depending on your database workloads, the defaults might be enough for you.
 There is also one limitation to be aware of, it will only take Full and Log backups.
-If you have restore strategy designed around Full, Differential and Log backups to meet business continuity requirements, this might not be the right option for you.
+If you have restore strategy designed around Full, Differential, and Log backups to meet business continuity requirements, this might not be the right option for you.